B4night/B4night.github.io/src/posts/What_have_I_done_with_my_new_macbook.md

 *   node: Recently I write some typescript and javascript
 *   wget: Get resources
 *   git: Can't without it.
+*   gnu-sed: This pitfall shows when I uploaded this post.
+So I think I have to open a section for it.

+# gnu-sed

+**Caution**: Command `sed` is **different** on macOS and Linux.

+I write a shell script to automatically upload my posts.
+It works well on `Fedora38` and fails on macOS.

+The solution is simple: install `gnu-sed` and use `gsed` instead of using `sed`.

+So I modified my script to work on both platforms.

 # What have I configured?